linaelamrani777/to_do_list_v2/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 To contribute:

-- 1.Fork the repository
+- 1. Fork the repository

-- 2.Create your feature branch (git checkout -b feature/AmazingFeature)
+- 2. Create your feature branch (git checkout -b feature/AmazingFeature)

-- 3.Commit your changes (git commit -m 'Add some AmazingFeature')
+- 3. Commit your changes (git commit -m 'Add some AmazingFeature')
-- 4.Push to the branch (git push origin feature/AmazingFeature)
+- 4. Push to the branch (git push origin feature/AmazingFeature)
-- 5.Open a pull request
+- 5. Open a pull request

 ## 🔗 Related Projects
 Todoist (https://www.linkedin.com/in/lina-el-amrani-00b762289/)